Home Compare ON vs SWKS

 ON Semiconductor vs Skyworks Solutions: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with ON Semiconductor carrying a narrow edge on growth.
-Skyworks Solutions still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Skyworks Solutions carrying a narrow edge on valuation.
+ON Semiconductor still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.